1. Network connectivity in ADHD¶

 Hippocampus

-Besides, a posterior default mode network was named.
+A posterior default mode network was also named.

 2.2.1.
-Fronto-parietal (attentional/executive) network / anterior attentional network¶
+Fronto-parietal (attention/executive) network / anterior attention network¶

 - Probable synonyms: